 Wash your body and your clothes

 Smell is one of a deer’s primary senses.
 No matter how much cover up smell or lure scent you spray, if you smell like human BO, nothing’s going to come near you.
-Before you go out, you need to wash your body and your gear with scentless soap specifically designed for hunting.
+Before you go out, you need to wash your body and your gear with scentless soap specifically designed for deer hunting.
 Rose and shea butter shampoo will probably tip the deer off too.

 Check the weather